egvijayanand/dotnet-utilities/README.md

 Useful .NET Utilities, published as NuGet package(s), that helps in reducing repetitive tasks.

-For now, FontAwesome (free version) and Google Material Design icon font glyphs as a NuGet package to refer in any .NET application.
+For now, Font Awesome (free version) and Google Material Design icon font glyphs as a NuGet package to refer in any .NET application.

 And frequently used constants, extensions and methods now put together as one NuGet package so that no more code duplication and better reuse.